 What are the dog owner’s legal defenses under California personal injury law in a dog attack such as that?
 Does the dog’s breed play a role?
 What if the injured person provoked the animal on the dog owner’s property?
 Let’s find out more about dog owner liability and strict liability arising from something other than a dog bite claim.

-For one, sometimes dog owners or a maintenance person will leave a yard gate open, and allow the dog to roam the neighborhood.
-Let’s take a look at more info and some special precautions on how we can not only avoid dog scratches but handle them properly.
+For one, dog owners or maintenance personnel sometimes open a yard gate and allow the dog to roam the neighborhood.
+Let’s take a look at more info and some special precautions on how to avoid dog scratches and handle them properly.

 Our expert attorney, Michael Ehline, writes about how to deal with this situation.
 In most instances, you didn’t try to get scratched.
 But Ehline Law is here to help press charges against the dog owner and deal with the insurance company or other organizations financially liable.
 Call us for a free consultation today by dialing (213) 596-9642.

-First, let’s look at the information from the Centers for Disease Control.
+First, let’s look at the Centers for Disease Control information.
 The CDC tracks the number of dog bites and scratches annually.
 They posted crucial information about these types of injuries here.

-As the mammal that is most in contact with people, dogs are the leading cause of the spread of rabies.
-Rabies is a terminal disease and one that should be taken as seriously as possible by the negligence victim, even if scratched by a small puppy who escaped the side door, hole in a fence, or roaming in a public space like a dog park.
+As the mammal most in contact with people, dogs are the leading cause of the spread of rabies.
+Rabies is a terminal disease and one that should be taken as seriously as possible by the negligence victim, even if scratched by a small puppy who escaped the side door, hole in a fence, or roamed in a public space like a dog park.

 The CDC evidence shows that scratches are less likely to spread the disease than biting, but both should be taken seriously as the victim could still be killed in rare cases.
-This is especially the case when dealing with an exchange of fluid, whether it be saliva or blood.
+This is especially the case when dealing with an exchange of fluid, saliva, or blood.
 Approximately 800,000 Americans are affected by dog bites annually.

 Dog scratches often seem like a less serious issue than bites.
 In some ways, they are.
-That being said, there is still a substantial risk for adults and children when injured by a dog.
+That being said, the substantial risk for adults and children injured by a dog is still.
 In some cases, this is due to an aggressive dog due to rabies.
-In other cases, dogs will attack a person that they do not know like a mail carrier.
+In other cases, dogs will attack a person that they do not know, like a mail carrier.
 For others, it is due to a lack of training.

 Regardless of the cause, a scratch can be a major issue.
 This goes even more so for children.
 Dog scratches can range from a superficial wound to something that breaks the skin.
 When combined with dog bites, there are occasions where this is potentially fatal.
 For the average person, there is always a risk that a dog may become hostile.
 The more knowledge you have before an attack, the better can avoid emotional trauma, bodily injuries, and property damage caused by other dogs.

-This is a common topic, and one that should be taken seriously.
+This is a common topic and one that should be taken seriously.
 For some, the answer is medical treatment.
-However, there are often long term issues related to a dog scratch, especially if it gets infected.
-If you or a loved one are at risk of being infected by rabies, there is a special attention necessary to avoid a much worse disease– and outcome.
+However, there are often long-term issues related to a dog scratch, especially if it gets infected.
+If you or a loved one are at risk of being infected by rabies, special attention is necessary to avoid a much worse disease– and outcome.

 In some circumstances, there is a need for compensation for such injuries.
-Medical bills are often quite hefty, especially if you are uninsured or underinsured.
+Medical bills are often quite hefty, especially if uninsured or underinsured.
 They will rack up quickly and could become a major burden for your family.
 This is especially the case when the injuries continue over a long period.
-Serious infections, such as a staph infection are a serious concern.
+Serious infections, such as staph infection, are a serious concern.